Meet Anita

 I taught yoga from the mid 1980s at several yoga studios in Sydney's Inner West, eventually opening my own yoga studio in Leichhardt.

-I took a break from teaching for a little while to follow my other loves - art and photography, gaining a Bachelor of Visual Art from Sydney University.
+I took a break from teaching for a little while to follow my other loves - art and photography, gaining a Bachelor of Visual Art

-I now teach Modern Qigong, Meditation and Yoga.
+I now teach Modern Qigong,

-Modern Qigong takes from the many different ancient Qigong forms, but makes it more accessible to the Western way of thinking.
 The movements and exercises are easy to follow, a lot of fun, and take their names from animals and nature.

-I also bring in yoga postures with a Qigong twist!
+In my Qigong classes I also bring in yoga postures with a Qigong twist!

 And in my yoga classes I bring in some fun Qigong moves.